- Appellate Law

 - Trial Bar for the Northern District of Illinois

-- obtained a rare affirmative preliminary injunction requiring insurance carrier to fund treatment for critically ill cancer patient before trial; and
+- obtained a rare affirmative preliminary injunction requiring insurance carrier to pay for treatment for critically ill cancer patient before trial; and

-- as court-appointed counsel, successfully appealed the wrongful denial of social security benefits and, upon remand, first-chaired administrative hearing to establish right to benefits.
+- as court-appointed counsel, successfully appealed the wrongful denial of social security benefits of an indigent, disabled woman and, upon remand, first-chaired administrative hearing to establish right to benefits.

-Advertising Investigations and Litigations.
-Managed response to massive, two-year long investigation by Federal Trade Commission into university advertising and disclosure practices, including the production of millions of documents.
+Advertising Investigations and Litigation.
+Managed response to massive, two-year long investigation by Federal Trade Commission into university advertising and disclosure practices.
 Defended related federal court litigation alleging false advertising, resulting in settlement for approximate cost defense for anticipated lengthy litigation.
 Federal Trade Commission v.
 DeVry Education Group Inc., Case No. 2:16-cv-00579-MWF-SS (C.D.
 Cal.).
-Defended U.S. Department of Education administrative action based on similar allegations and negotiated settlement including a provisional program participation agreement, and similar investigation by New York Attorney General.
+Defended U.S. Department of Education administrative action based on similar allegations and multistate investigation by attorneys general.

 Extraterritorial Reach of U.S. Disabilities Laws.
 Obtained summary judgment and affirmance on appeal to the Third Circuit on issue of first impression regarding applicability of U.S. accommodations laws to foreign universities eligible for U.S. federal financial aid programs.
 Archut v.
 Ross University School of Medicine, 580 Fed.
 Appx.
 90 (3rd Cir.
 2014).

 Early Dismissal of Securities Fraud Claims.
 Won dismissal of federal securities law claims brought on behalf of putative class of investors alleging millions in damages.
-In addition to getting all claims tossed, we succeeded in obtaining a rare finding that opponents had filed a frivolous complaint and would need to show cause why they should not be liable for client’s legal fees.
+In addition to getting all claims dismissed with prejudice, we obtained a rare finding that plaintiffs had filed a frivolous complaint and would need to show cause why they should not be liable for legal fees.
 Boca Raton Firefighters & Police Pension Fund v.
 DeVry Inc., 2014 WL 1847833 (N.D.
 Ill.
 May 8, 2014).
-Similarly, obtained an early dismissal in another shareholder strike suit for Walgreens.
+Obtained an early dismissal in shareholder strike suit for Walgreens, as well.
 Teamsters Affiliates Pension Fund v.
 Walgreen Co, 2010 WL 3894149 (N.D.
 Ill.
 Sept.
 29, 2011).

 ERISA Preliminary Injunction.
 Second-chaired preliminary injunction hearing on behalf of two pension funds against their investment manager challenging their investment decisions and seeking the return of trust funds.
 Action ultimately led to favorable settlement where investment manager agreed to return funds over time.